WhatsApp

 They should immediately know:

-What needs a en on (red items)
+• What needs attention (red items)

-What's fine (green items)
+• What's fine (green items)

-What's trending concerning (yellow items)
+• What's trending concerning (yellow items)

 Numbers are for detailed analysis.
 Colors and icons are for instant understanding.